Cenrax/terraform-security-analyzer/README.md

    - Compare with original code in the "Original Code" tab
    - See highlighted differences in the "Differences" tab

-## How It Works

-1. The application analyzes the structure of your Terraform code, including modules and their dependencies
-2. It sends the Terraform files to OpenAI's API with your security enhancement prompt
-3. The AI generates improved versions of your files with enhanced security features
-4. The application displays the original and improved code side-by-side with differences highlighted

 ## Example Prompts

 - "Update the VPC by adding security groups with strict ingress/egress rules, enable VPC flow logs, and implement network ACLs for better security."